 Recruitment and enrollment for the study as a whole will begin in December 2016 and last through approximately July 2017.
 However, a small pilot trial of N=5 participants will begin in late October 2016 to allow our team to become aware of and work through any issues that arise before the official study starts a few months later.
 The intervention period will begin in January 2017, in which data collection and voucher distribution will begin in the fourth calendar week of the month.
 We will aim to enroll six distinct cohorts, each consisting of 52 participants per month starting in January 2017, until the final goal of 312 participants is reached in June 2017.
-Each cohort of participants will be enrolled in the study for a total of 12 months, the first 6 months of which they will actively participate in the intervention and receive food vouchers, and the final 6 months of which they will no longer be in the intervention and no longer receive food vouchers, but will be asked to complete one final round of data collection at 12 months for follow up.
+Each cohort of participants will be enrolled in the study for a total of 12 months, the first 6 months of which they will actively participate in the intervention and no longer receive food vouchers, but will be asked to complete one final round of data collection at 12 months for follow up.